Agro (puppet): Television

-The original Agro puppet was created in 1981 by BTQ-7 employee Garry Rhodes, who was a floor manager at the time.
-Although it is often joked that he is made from a bathmat (Agro frequently describes himself as a "talking bathmat"), the Agro puppet was an altered vintage 1978 Fisher-Price puppet of Animal from The Muppet Show.
-Later, the producer of Agro's Cartoon Connection claimed that Agro had been "altered by the Red Cross", after Jim Henson's Muppets made a claim regarding copyright.
+The original Agro puppet was created in 1981 by BTQ-7 employee Gary Rhodes, who was a floor manager at the time.
 It was Rhodes who coined the concept of "eating flies" and other naughty quirks that later continued as part of the puppet's character.

 After a falling out with Seven led to Rhodes' resignation, several different operators were involved in working the puppet.
-Struggling songwriter Jamie Dunn was eventually hired by Seven as a permanent replacement after they received a song demo recorded by Dunn about Agro which included an impression of the character.
+Struggling songwriter Jamie Dunn was eventually hired by Seven in 1982 as a permanent replacement after they received a song demo recorded by Dunn about Agro which included an impression of the character.
 It was Dunn who took the character to greater heights and created an iconic part of Australian television history.
 Dunn's marketing prowess resulted in the Agro concept becoming a lucrative career for him.
-Dunn has never appeared alongside Agro, as a typical ventriloquist might.
+However, Dunn has never appeared alongside Agro, as a typical ventriloquist might.
 When Agro appears on camera or on stage, Dunn is always hidden, often by furniture.

-Agro initially appeared on the children's television shows Boris' Breakfast Club and Wombat, which later spun off into the Super Sunday Show, and the Super Saturday Show on Seven.
+Agro initially appeared on the children's television shows Boris' Breakfast Club and Wombat, which later was spun off into the Super Sunday Show, and the Super Saturday Show on Seven.
 When the Saturday morning timeslot was replaced by Saturday Disney, Seven created the daily morning children's programme Agro's Cartoon Connection in 1990, hosted by Agro and Ann-Maree Biggar.
-Agro's Cartoon Connection would continue until 1997.
-Agro would later go on to become a co-host on Seven's revival of Perfect Match in 2002.
+Agro's Cartoon Connection would continue until its cancellation in 1997.
 Throughout the early 1990s Agro became increasingly popular, appearing on Tonight Live with Steve Vizard, the Logie Awards, advertisements for Queensland Transport, and contending on Family Feud with his extended puppet family.
-Agro appeared in a wide range of merchandise including his own showbag at the Brisbane Ekka an arcade video game, and numerous novelty albums.
+Agro also appeared in a wide range of merchandise including his own showbag at the Brisbane Ekka, an arcade video game, and numerous novelty albums.